 ‘Vitamin C is also an important antioxidant, which means that is can neutralise cell damage, which may contribute to preventing diseases like some cancers and heart disease.
 Vitamin C also helps in the absorption of plant based iron.’

 (We do not have enough evidence yet that wide supplementation with vitamin C could prevent heart disease but research is ongoing in this area.)

 Vitamin C is involved in the following processes in the body:

 🍊 Vitamin C is a water-soluble vitamin, so is not stored in the body.
-Men need around 90mg per day and women need 75mg.
-Smokers are recommended to have an extra 35mg per day.
+The recommended daily intake for an adult is 40mg per day but smokers may need more.

 What happens if we don’t get enough vitamin C?